 You can select the virtual technician, which is something that has been on Kawai digital pianos for years.

-Now however, with the touch screen it makes accessing a feature much easier and what virtual technician does is it gives you all the tools at one place.
+Now however, with the touch screen it makes accessing the features much easier and what virtual technician does is it gives you all the tools at one place.

-It alters the tone and the voicing of the piano and timing as well, so you can change the touch, resonance and damper noise easily from the panel.
+It alters the tone and the voicing of the piano and timing as well, so you can change the touch, resonance and damper noise easily from the touch screen panel.

 There are all sorts of parameters that you can change right down to individual notes.